surabhiwaingankar/surabhiwaingankar/README.md

 🥇 Winner of 100xEngineers Generative AI Buildathon'24 <br>

-🥈Runner up of Code for Good'24 <br>
+🥈Runner up of JPMC's Code for Good'24 <br>

 🥈 Top 2 Teams in Problem Statement at TSEC Augenblicks Hackathon'24 <br>